 Skip to Content

-I also made this short video to outline the main points of the article.
+I also made this short YouTube video to outline the main points of the article.

-Folding bikes pack down small enough to fit in the luggage storage area of busses and trains and in the trunk of any taxi or Uber.
+Folding bicycles pack down small enough to fit in the luggage storage area of buses and trains and in the trunk of any taxi or Uber.
 If bicycles aren’t allowed, you can simply fold up the bike, slip it into a bag, and nobody will know what it is.
 It just looks like a large piece of luggage.

 Many hotel managers don’t want bikes in their rooms.
 The reason is that bikes are dirty.
 They can bring mud and grease into the room.
 You could also damage the walls or doors if your bike hits something while you’re moving it around.
 While understandable, most bicycle tourists don’t like these policies.